osvaldoM/devnotes/images-formats-for-the-web.md

 #### svg

-- great if you need to resize your image, while maintaining sharpness, since it's a vector img
+- great if you need to resize your image, while maintaining sharpness, since it's a vector format
 - allows you to manipulate the different shapes within the svg, individually using javascript or css

 - only supported from  IE 11+
-- changing colors and other attributes is done by applying properties such as fill to an element within
+- changing colors and other attributes is done by applying properties such as fill to an element within the svg
 - you can only change colors and other visual properties if you load the img in an <svg> | <iframe> | <object> tag .
 It won't work if you load it within an <img> tag or as a css background image

-### WebP

 ### gif
 - only supports a a limited set of colors so it might not be a good idea to use it in static images , its the most supported format for animated images
+- Despite the limited set of colours that it supports, gifs are usually larger in size compared to other formats

 #### img-sprites
 - great if you need multiple images(specially icons), but want to avoid many round-trips to the server